rywet56/SPLiT-seq_DGE_matrix/README.md

 The filtered genomic reads (filtered_genomic_reads.fastq) are aligned to a reference genome with the STAR aligner (the file aligned_filtered_genomic_reads.sam is obtained).
 Before that, a STAR Index file of the reference genome has to be created.

 ### Add gene names
 The aligned genomic reads have to be associated with the name of the gene that they could be aligned to.
-This is done by using the Drop-seq tool "TagReadWithGeneFunction", which adds a tag to the aligned_filtered_genomic_reads.sam file that specifies the gene name of every aligned genomic read.
+This is done by using the Drop-seq program "TagReadWithGeneFunction", which adds a tag to the aligned_filtered_genomic_reads.sam file that specifies the gene name of every aligned genomic read.

+### Add CBC and UMI
+In this step, every aligned genomic read is associated with its CBC and UMI in form of a tag.

+### Calculate DGE matrix
+In the last step, UMIs of all reads are collapsed and reads are clustered according to their CBC.
+This is done using the Drop-seq program "DigitalExpression", which produces a DGE matrix that contains all CBCs from the experiment (cells) as columns and all existing genes as rows.
+The cells of this matrix contain the UMI count of every transcript within every cell (BC combination).
+This UMI count expresses the expression level of each gene within a particular cell.

  <p align="center">
   <img src="https://user-images.githubusercontent.com/43107602/67587832-ec94d080-f754-11e9-93e2-1229cabe570b.png"  width="373">